ibm-cloud-docs/monitoring/events.md

 # Working with events
 {: #events}

-The Events module displays a complete list of events that have occurred within the environment, allowing users to review, track, and resolve issu
+The Events module displays a complete list of events that have occurred within the environment, allowing users to review, track, and resolve issues.
 {:shortdesc}